 “a boy, aged between 3 and 6, becoming unconsciously sexually attached to his mother, and hostile towards his father (who he views as a rival).”Source

 This tension runs throughout The Nanny.
 And, as a story of latent sexual desire, other interpretations become possible:

 - Joey may have either killed Susy (or allowed her to die) to remove competition for his mother’s love.

-- Joey always argues with Mr Fane because they’re [love] rivals.
+- Likewise, Joey always argues with Mr Fane because they’re subconscious sexual rivals for Mrs Fane.